glubsy/livestream_saver/README.md

 The example config file `livestream_saver.cfg` is optional and is meant as a convenience to override the default values.

-# NOTICE
+> [!IMPORTANT]

-The download feature is currently half-broken (see issue [#63](https://github.com/glubsy/livestream_saver/issues/63)) so we rely on yt-dlp for the time being.
+> The download feature is currently half-broken (see issue [#63](https://github.com/glubsy/livestream_saver/issues/63)) so we rely on yt-dlp for the time being.
+>

-As a result, many native configuration settings from the config file and CLI arguments (and some hooks) are **ignored**.
+> As a result, many native configuration settings from the config file and CLI arguments (and some hooks) are **ignored**.
+>

-The `ytdlp_config.json` file holds the default options passed to yt-dlp as defined in their [Readme.md](https://github.com/yt-dlp/yt-dlp#embedding-examples).
-It should be placed in `$HOME/.config/livestream_saver/ytdlp_config.json` and edited there, otherwise the default provided template will be used as fallback.
+> The `ytdlp_config.json` file holds the default options passed to yt-dlp as defined in their [Readme.md](https://github.com/yt-dlp/yt-dlp#embedding-examples).
+It should be placed in `$HOME/.config/livestream_saver/ytdlp_config.json` and edited, otherwise the default provided template will be used as fallback.
+>

-This may be confusing but will be fixed soon (hopefully).
+> This is confusing but will be fixed eventually.

+> [!CAUTION]
+> Youtube is banning IPs that does not pass a [Proof of Origin (PO) token](https://github.com/yt-dlp/yt-dlp/wiki/Extractors) to their requests.
+> It is advised to generate the token (from the same IP address) and store it in the `ytdlp_config.json` file accordingly so that it get passed to the downloader.

 # Monitoring a channel